Small Businesses: The Underserved Driver of the Global Economy

 Access to financing is the lifeblood for many businesses.
-However, the NY Fed reported that business applicants five years old or younger were more likely than mature applicants to face financing shortfalls and difficulty accessing credit, even when they had comparable credit scores.
+However, the NY Fed reported that business applicants five years old or younger were much more likely than mature applicants to face financing shortfalls and difficulty accessing credit, even when they had comparable credit scores.

 Interestingly, large banks are worse at serving the financing needs of SMBs than other lenders.
 A June 2018 report by Biz2Credit found that large financial institutions (those with assets over $10 billion) approve barely 25% of SMB loan applications.
 This means that almost three quarters of small business loans are declined at large banks.